*Editor’s note: This article has been updated to reflect the changes outlined in the Paycheck Protection Program Flexibility Act from June 4, 2020.

 Documents verifying your eligible interest, rent, and utility payments (canceled checks, payment receipts, account statements)

-Good recordkeeping and bookkeeping will be critical for getting your loan forgiven—you’ll need to keep track of eligible expenses and their accompanying documentation over the eight weeks.
+Good recordkeeping and bookkeeping will be critical for getting your loan forgiven—you’ll need to keep track of eligible expenses and their accompanying documentation over the 24 weeks.
 Your lender will likely require these documents in digital format, so take the time to scan any paper documents and keep backups of your digital records.

 If you don’t have a reliable bookkeeping solution in place, Bench can do your bookkeeping for you, all online.
 Learn more.